 The KU chapter of Phi Beta Kappa elects only undergraduate students, and the majority of those elected have senior standing.
 A small number of exceptional juniors are elected each year.
 Election occurs in the spring each year, and induction occurs on the morning of Commencement.

-All students in the College of Liberal Arts and Sciences with at least 100 credits and a GPA above 3.65 are considered for election.
+All students in the College of Liberal Arts and Sciences with at least 100 credits in residence in the KU College and a GPA above 3.65 are considered for election.
 There is no application procedure.
 The review committees look for students whose academic records demonstrate intellectual and scholarly accomplishment that encompasses the goals and values of a liberal arts education.
 Students should:

 - Have completed the fourth semester of a foreign language, or demonstrated equivalent language skills